Project-Fungus/fungus-gui/README.md

 Desktop GUI written using the Electron framework.

-## Starting the App

-Run
+This relies on the [FUNGUS command-line tool](https://github.com/Project-Fungus/fungus-cli).

+## Development Tasks

+To start the app, run
 ```
 npm run start
 ```

-## Linting

-Run
+To check lints, run
 ```
 npm run lint
 ```

-## Testing the App

-### Unit Tests

-Run
+To run the automated unit tests, run
 ```
 npm run test
 ```

-### Manual Tests

-Run the app normally and then open one of the JSON files in `/test/` along with the `/test/projects/` directory.
+For manual testing, run the app normally and then open one of the JSON files in `/test/` along with the `/test/projects/` directory.
 Play around and check that everything looks normal.
 Note that `unreadable-file.json` is meant to simulate what happens when the user tries to open a file that can't be read, so you should make sure you do *not* have permission to read it.